erikhyrkas/snakes/README.md

 swimming against time meant a complexity of N-squared within the cpu code, and it was dreadfully slow.
 If it was the ideal approach, we'll never know.
 I switched local to be an less-frequently updated summary, because it might achieve similar, though the burden of local knowledge would actually be on the main loop and the summary would help with history.

+### Why Snakes - v0.4 Base Model

+Focussed on making a simple state space model work well.
+With this version, I'm searched for a better mechanism for long range tokens to have their influence propagate.
+I'm still not ready to abandon the state space design for an RNN-based approach -- but I did link a paper below and that may be my next step.
+We'll see.

+Trained with:
+vocabulary size: 68,915
+embedding size: 768
+state size: 1024
+layers: 12 (This is roughly equivalent to heads)

+These parameters created a model with 200,383,540 parameters, which is smaller than is possible to train on my machine, but I've found that more layers converge better but at the cost of memory usage during training.
+The way to reach more than a billion parameters with only 32 gb of video memory is to increase the embedding and state size and shrink the number of layers, however if it isn't converging it's not valuable to have a bunch of useless parameters.

+The amount of layer normalization necessary to train stably adds computation complexity and reduces some of the representational flexibility.

+With this version, I found that training with increasingly larger sequence lengths led to good loss convergence, which also means smaller and smaller batch sizes -- which might be challenging with the amount of layer normalization.

+The final base model is fine for the prompt "write a story" with a short (64 token) sequences, but the results are pretty poor for longer sequences.
+In some brief experiments, the model was worthless for anything other than very brief stories.